 Prevention – The first line of defense is to remove the boxelder tree if it is on your property.
 This will all but eliminate your problem.
 If the tree is not on your property you will need to take measures to prevent boxelder bugs from invading your home, such as repairing holes in window and door screens, sealing cracks and crevices with a good quality caulk, and installing door sweeps to all exterior entrances.
 If boxelder bugs are already in your home, do not kill them in your wall voids.
 This can attract other pests.
 Use a vacuum to remove them.
 Be sure to empty the vacuum bag in your garbage and seal it tight.
 If a boxelder infestation is suspected, a licensed pest control operator should be called to evaluate and assess the problem.

-The pest removal experts at Griffin Pest Solutions can assist in ridding your home or business of a boxelder bug infestation, but there are at-home steps you can take to prevent an infestation from happening in the first place.
+The experts at Griffin Pest Solutions can assist in boxelder bug removal from your home or business, but there are at-home steps you can take to prevent an infestation from happening in the first place.